MicrosoftDocs/learn/learn-pr/wwl-azure/configure-azure-dns/includes/2-identify-domains-custom-domains.md

 ### Things to know about domain names in Azure

-Let's examine the basic characteristics for how Azure assigns and resolves your domain names.
-Two terms that are frequently discussed when working with domains are the _initial domain name_ and _custom domain names_.
+Let's examine how an _initial domain name_ and _custom domain names_ are implemented in Azure.

 - When you create an Azure subscription, Azure automatically creates an Azure Active Directory (Azure AD) domain for your subscription.